flatpak/flat-manager/README.md

 ## Tokens

 All requests to the API require a token.
-Token are signed with a secret that has to be stored on the server.
+Tokens are signed with a secret that has to be stored on the server.
 The default configuration contains:

     "secret": "c2VjcmV0"